-Apple's HomePod (originally rumored to be called Siri Speaker) is a smart speaker with Wi-Fi capabilities intended to compete against Amazon Echo devices and Google Home—although it will be significantly more expensive.
+Apple’s HomePod (originally rumored to be called Siri Speaker) is a smart speaker with Wi-Fi capabilities intended to compete against Amazon Echo devices and Google Home—although it’s more expensive.
 Revealed during Apple’s WWDC keynote, Apple’s senior VP of marketing Phil Schiller boasted about HomePod’s audio quality, its built-in room sensors, and the integration with Apple Music.

 With its always-on voice assistant and ability to control connected devices, HomePod is very similar to Echo devices and Google Home, but with a few notable differences.
-(We were able to get a closer look after the keynote, and you can check out our first eyes-on impressions here.)
 Here are the must-know HomePod features, specs, and sales info showcased during WWDC.

 What’s the story behind HomePod?

 Bloomberg’s Mark Gurman reports that HomePod started several years ago as a side project by Apple audio engineers, and that the release of Amazon’s Echo was a complete surprise.
 HomePod project was shelved and revived several times,with the focus on music playback; Siri implementation was almost an afterthought.
 It took two years as a side project before Apple decided to make it a priority.
 Read Bloomberg’s report to get the full story.

 After a slight delay from its original December 2017 ship date, Apple announced that HomePod will be available for sale starting February 9, 2018, initially in the U.S., the U.K., and Australia.

 HomePod will reportedly only be available in limited quantities when it’s first released, according to the Apple supplier that will be manufacturing it.
 The president of Inventec Appliances, David Ho, told the Nikkei Asian Review that HomePod will ship in “fairly limited” quantities.